Trademarks: Everything You Need to KnowStartup Law ResourcesIntellectual Property

 - Nominative Use: This phrase means that the mark must be used to define and distinguish products and services from one another.

-- Parody: Under parody, a company states that it intends to use the mark in a comical manner and in a noncommercial setting so that consumer confusion is not likely to result.
+- Parody: Under parody, a company states that it intends to use the mark in a comical manner and a noncommercial setting so that consumer confusion is not likely to result.

 - Assuming that using a mark first protects your rights to a trademark.
 The Lanham Act gives companies some protection when they first use a mark in business.
 However, this action may not be enough to protect your intellectual property or prevent another party from using your mark.
 Only registering a trademark gives you this protection.

 - Trying to trademark a creative work.
-Only a copyright, which lasts for 50, 75, or 100 years, can protect a creative work of expression such as a book, movie, song, or visual art.
+Only a copyright, which lasts for 50, 75, or 100 years, can protect a creative work of expressions such as a book, movie, song, or visual art.
 However, a copyright doesn't prevent others from developing similar or identical creative works if they have no knowledge of or contact with the original.
 Copyright holders don't have to use or announce their rights to retain them.

 - Applying for a trademark instead of a patent.
 The USPTO handles trademarks and patents, but these types of protections differ from one another greatly.
 Patents cover inventions, devices, business methods, and industrial processes.